-Total expense arising from the equity-settled share-based payment transaction (included under General and administrative expenses) amounted to \$\mathbb{P}3.55\$ million.
-There were no grants and availments during 2020 and 2019.
+Total expense arising from the equity-settled share-based payment transaction (included under General and administrative expenses) amounted to P3.55 million in 2021.

 There are no proposed adjustments or amendments to the Plan.

 Item 11.
 Security Ownership of Certain Beneficial Owners and Management